dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 ### MPLABX Simulator Data Visualizors

 The MPLABX Simulator data visualizors, designed for Microchip C compilers, are often awkward to use when displaying Concurrent Pascal variables.
-They are an improvement in that they at least help get the correct set of bytes into view (this is easier than calculating addresses and retrieving the appropriate number of bytes from a memory dump).  *Ideally maybe someday a set of custom data visualizors for Concurrent Pascal variables could be developed and installed if MPLABX even allows for such a thing...*
+They are an improvement in that they at least help get the correct set of bytes into view (this is easier than calculating addresses and retrieving the appropriate number of bytes from a memory dump).  *Ideally maybe someday a set of custom data visualizors for Concurrent Pascal variables could be developed and installed if MPLABX allows for such a thing...*

 #### Displaying Ordinal Variables